Tnatiel/InstaFollower-bot/README.md

 5. Run the script using `python main.py`.
 6. The script will log in to your Instagram account, navigate to the Instagram page of the specified user, and follow their followers automatically.
-7. In case instagram suspects the bot, it will the 5 minutes break and continue following
+7. In case instagram suspects the bot, it will take a break for 5 minutes and then continue following

 ## Contributing